Rushikesh280662/Hosting-a-static-website-through-AWS-S3-/README.md

 ---

 ## Final notes
-- after all this stuff if you think You now have a publicly accessible static website hosted on S3 yes it is.
+- after all this stuff if you think You now have a publicly accessible static website hosted on S3 yes it is. and please disable ststic web hosting when you done with it, it's a paid servive yo know!

   ## Author
 **Rushikesh Dase**